 - Pumps and ongoing pump supplies are expensive

 - You'll need to wear the pump 24/7

-- Some people worry about low batteries, kinks in the line or running out of insulin
+- Some people worry about low batteries or running out of insulin

-Talk with your parents and your D-team to weigh the pro's and con's of an insulin pump.
+Talk with your diabetes care team to weigh the pro's and con's of an insulin pump.

 Insulin Pump Q & A

 - How do I connect myself to the insulin pump?